Education is the key to jumpstarting your career. No matter what your situation, you CAN get your degree.

-Once you’ve made that important step of deciding that you WILL get your degree, then comes time to choose the right program, degree, and field of study.
+Once you have taken the important step of deciding to get your degree, it is time to choose the right program, degree, and field of study.
 In addition, it is equally important to decide whether a traditional or an online education is optimal for you.
 You might want to consider an online education – because for many people, distance learning is the flexible route towards a rewarding, lucrative and promising career.

 Factors to Consider When Comparing College Programs

 There are many different issues to consider when deciding where to pursue your higher education.
-Even before comparing the details of tuition, fees, and any other associated costs, it is important to assess the pros and cons of traditional and online degree programs to determine which truly is the right fit for you.
-Distance learning programs have recently been proliferating across a number of fields.
-In addition, such online-based programs are gaining complexity, availability and recognition.
-There are numerous online college programs that now offer a wide range of academic and professional training.
+Even before comparing the details of tuition, fees, and any other associated costs, it is important to assess the pros and cons of traditional and online degree programs to determine which is the right fit for you.
+Distance learning programs have recently grown across a number of fields and industries.
+In addition, such online-based programs are gaining complexity, availability, and recognition.
+Numerous online college programs offer a wide range of academic and professional training.
 Studying at a distance with an online educational program can be a great way to get your degree, while still leading your life, working a job, or raising a family.

 Distance Education Programs – An Ideal Path for Professionals

-If you are a busy professional with a full schedule, then it can be difficult to carve out the time for studying.
-Yet, you are certain that you want to advance in your career without having to quit your job.
-Because a degree program requires time, commitment, and effort, distance learning might be the best option.
-Online classes allow you to combine the responsibilities of earning a living with the opportunity for career advancement.
+If you are a busy professional with a full schedule, it can be difficult to carve out the time for studying.
+A degree program requires time, commitment, and effort, therefore, distance learning might be the best option.
+Distance learning provides online classes that allows you to advance in your career without having to quit your job.

-In addition, since you have work responsibilities, your ideal educational program would offer considerable flexibility, without the strict schedules associated with traditional, campus-based classes.
+Since you have work responsibilities, your ideal educational program would offer considerable flexibility, without the strict schedules associated with traditional campus-based classes.
 With an online education, you can study any time you have a computer and internet access.
-Of course, studying requires your effort and commitment – but with an online degree, you have the choice of when, how, and where you study.
+Of course, studying requires effort and commitment – but with an online degree, you have the choice of when, how, and where you study.

 What to Look For in Online Education

-One of the biggest advantages of pursuing your education online is the flexibility that it offers in terms of schedules and deadlines.
+One of the biggest advantages of pursuing an online education is the flexibility it offers in terms of schedules and deadlines.
 In addition, sometimes the cost of education is significantly different, or there may be more flexible payment options.
-Yet, just like with any decision, when you are choosing between online degree programs and schools, you need to do your homework.
+Yet, like with any decision, when you are choosing between online degree programs and schools, you need to do your homework.
 Here are a few key questions to ask while investigating your options:

 - What credentials does the school offer?